nbgraham/gaitech_edu/README.md

 `roslaunch tour_bot gazebo_turtlebot.launch` This launches simulation in gazebo
 `rosrun tour_bot map_navigation.py`
 `rosrun tour_bot control.py`
+You can only input 'g' for the gazebo touring option.

 ## Possible issues
  - If you get an issue about contacting X Display, try `ssh -X turtlebot@<host>`